coleenquadros/configuration/README.md

 - Management of OpenShift Routes using Vault.
 - Management of Vault configurations.
 - Management of cluster monitoring, such as prometheus and alert manager.
-- Management of Jenkins roles association.
-- Management of Jenkins plugins installation.
 - Management of AWS resources.
 - Management of AWS users.
 - Management of Slack User Groups.
+- Management of Jenkins jobs configurations.
+- Management of Jenkins roles association.
+- Management of Jenkins plugins installation.
 - Deletion of orphan AWS resources.
 - Deletion of AWS keys per AWS account.
 - House keeping of GitLab issues.